CLEVELAND -- Ryan Merritt wanted to be more than just the “ALCS Kid.”

 But let’s rewind a little bit.

-The then-24-year-old Indians pitcher began the 2016 season at Triple-A Columbus.
+The then-24-year-old pitcher began the 2016 season at Triple-A Columbus.
 He got his first taste of the big leagues on May 30 that year, tossing 4 1/3 scoreless innings in relief against the Rangers.
-The left-hander, who had posted a 3.70 ERA in 24 starts for the Clippers, made two other relief appearances for the Indians before finally making his first Major League start on Sept.
+The left-hander, who had posted a 3.70 ERA in 24 starts for the Clippers, made two other relief appearances for Cleveland before finally making his first Major League start on Sept.
 30.

-The Tribe had already clinched the division title four days prior, and was turning its focus toward securing home-field advantage.
+The organization had already clinched the division title four days prior, and was turning its focus toward securing home-field advantage.
 After back-to-back losses to the Tigers, an inexperienced Merritt was there to put his team back on track -- giving up just one run on three hits over five innings in a 7-2 Cleveland win.

 “I’d only made one start in my career,” Merritt said.
 “At that moment, it was really cool for me just to know that I was even like an option at all to ... come up and be able to pitch in the postseason.